-If you love Reuben Sandwiches, here’s an easy party food idea for you: Reuben Tortilla Pinwheels!
+If you are looking for St. Patrick’s Day party food, or if you just love reuben sandwiches, here’s an easy idea for you: Reuben Tortilla Pinwheels!

 This week for #SundaySupper, we are sharing recipes inspired by chef, Sara Moulton.
 You may be familiar with Sara from Food Network and other television appearance, as well as her cookbooks.
 I’ve been watching her for years, so this is quite an honor to not only create recipes inspired by her, but also to have her attending our #SundaySupper Twitter Chat tonight (7pm EST – just follow the #SundaySupper hashtag on Twitter).

 I’m really excited about her newest cookbook called “Everyday Family Dinners”.
 It’s a cookbook meant for a home cook like me — and I’m sure for many of you too, who want great family-friendly meals.
 The great news?
 I’m giving away a copy of Everyday Family Dinners to one of you!
 Check the end of this post to enter.

 My contribution to our Sara Moulton inspired Sunday Supper is Reuben Pinwheels.
 I knew I wanted to share a new pinwheel appetizer this week, but I still wasn’t able to make my mind up about which one to share.
 But as I was cruising around Sara’s website, I came across her Reuben Pizza.
 A lightbulb went off and I thought how great pinwheels would be with similar flavors of a Reuben Sandwich.